 Clean Out & Toss Out

-Keeping a clean and organized fridge is impossible to do if you don’t start with a clean slate.
+Keeping your own fridge clean and organized is impossible to do if you don’t start with a clean slate.
 So I highly recommend emptying out the entire contents of the fridge.
 Condiments and all.
 Doing this will help you visualize the possibilities of organizing and it will also help you get rid of that nasty food that’s been stuck in the back of the fridge for who knows how long.

 The next step is to check the labels of every food item for expired foods.
 Some foods can still be used well past their ‘expiration date’ because many food companies use this date to their advantage to get you to buy more sooner.
 So use your best judgment when throwing out food.